ErikPereiraAlves/Spring-Boot-Products-Images/README.md

     and you will get the not only the product itself but also every other child product that might exist, in which the product_id is their product_parent_id.

+    2:
+        I created the tables a bit different.
+For both Product and Image, there are more columns.
+For image specifically i used a column called url for the image's location.
+        And didn't use the column Type.
+The reason is that I only saw the DER from the recruiters email afterwards.
+But i strongly believe my solution is even more complete than the required example.

 How to Run and Test: